indidginus/herbal-remedies-guide-info/README.md

 - **Batch Processing**: Efficient embedding generation for multiple texts
 - **Request Validation**: Input sanitization and rate limiting

+## Example Queries

+- "What are the benefits of turmeric?"
+- "Which herbs help with inflammation?"
+- "What does research say about ashwagandha for stress?"
+- "How do I use ginger for digestive issues?"

+## About the Book

+This application is based on [The Little Handbook of Natural Remedies](https://play.google.com/store/books/details/Michael_Martin_The_Little_Handbook_of_Natural_Reme?id=_KRNEQAAQBAJ) by Michael Martin, a comprehensive guide to herbal medicine, medicinal plants, and traditional healing practices.

 ## Notes

 All rights reserved.

+**Disclaimer**: This app provides educational information only and is not a substitute for professional medical advice.
+Always consult a healthcare provider before using any herbal remedy or treatment.
+The information is based on traditional use and available research, not intended to diagnose, treat, cure, or prevent any disease.